limx0/nautilus_talks/20220617/slides.md

 **Advanced**

 - The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges functionality as possible
 - Advanced order types and conditional triggers.
-Execution instructions post-only, reduce-only, and icebergs.
+Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO, OTO`
 - Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`
 - System clock allows scheduling events in backtest and live scenarios